Creating a cultural and learning hub for Doncaster

 Other features include an exciting new rail heritage centre showcasing memorabilia from The Doncaster Grammar School Railway Collection and the possibility to display two locomotive engines built in Doncaster.

-The new building is home to:
+In total, the new building is home to:

 - The Museum and Art Gallery